Is Site Audit a Replacement for Semrush or Ahrefs?

 Output: Prioritized fix list with specific issues to address before launch

-Pricing: $25 or $50 one-time
+Pricing: $50 one-time

 Use case: “We’re launching a redesigned site in 48 hours.
 What technical SEO issues are we missing?”